 University graduates bring fresh ideas, new knowledge and enthusiasm to the SA Public Sector.

-The Office of the Commissioner for Public Sector Employment (OCPSE) Graduate Program sees recent graduates of all ages transition into the workforce while undertaking a job-relevant vocational qualification.
+The Office of the Commissioner for Public Sector Employment (OCPSE) oversees graduates of all ages transition into the workforce while undertaking a job-relevant vocational qualification.
 While this qualification was previously limited to a Certificate IV in Project Management, the scope of eligible courses has widened to include a Certificate III, IV, Diploma or Advanced Diploma in a range of fields determined by the employing agency.

-Graduates may also be part of the Skilling South Australia Government Apprentice and Traineeship Signature Project.
+Graduates may also be part of the Skilling SA Public Sector Project.

 The graduate program is for participants who have attained a university qualification within the last three years or will attain one before their employment commences.

-Graduates will be eligible to participate in the Signature Project if they register a Contract Of Training as part of their Graduate program.
+Graduates will be eligible to participate in the Skilling SA Public Sector Project if they register a Contract of Training as part of their Graduate program.

 - Be a South Australian resident